ovac/guardrails/resources/docs/flow-builder.md

 - Any-of vs all-of determines whether a signer needs one or all listed permissions/roles.
 - Pre-approving initiator counts them immediately toward the threshold.
+- If you do not set a rejection threshold, Guardrails requires a simple majority of the approval threshold (e.g., approval threshold `3` ⇒ `2` rejections to fail).
 - “Same-as-initiator” constraints require Spatie permissions/roles to compute overlaps.
+- `Flow::make()` automatically seeds the guard with `guardrails.auth.guard` (falling back to `auth.defaults.guard`), so flows stay aligned with your configuration.